kurt-krueckeberg/data-structures-cplus/notes/preorder-iter.rst

      54
      65
     </pre>

+The order in which nodes are visited is as just described, parent first, then left child, then right child.

-For an iterative pre-order algorithm to mimic this behavior the root is first placed on the stack, then a while-loop continues until the stack becomes empty.
-Inside the loop the top item from the stack is removed and visited.
-Then its right child, if it exists, is pushed onto the stack, followed by the left child, if it exists.
-The right child is pushed before the left to ensure that the left child will be popped and visited before the right child.
-One the left child is visited the process repeats: its left child is pushed followed by its right child.
+To create an iterative pre-order algorithm that mimics this behavior the root is pushed onto a stack, next a while-loop runs until the stack becomes empty.
+Inside the while-loop the stack is popped and visited.
+Next its right child, if it exists, is pushed onto the stack, followed by the left child, if it exists.
+The right child is pushed onto the stack before the left child to ensure that the left child will be popped and visited before the right child.
+Once the left child is visited, first its left child, then its right child are placed on the stack.

+.. todo:: Describe what happens next, after the parent/left-child push-pop-visit process ends.
+Show what the stack holds prior to this and then after this.
+Draw out the stack by hand.

+process repeats: its left child is pushed followed by its right child.

 .. code-block:: cpp